 As a parent, your time invested in your child's soccer life involves a lot more than just actual game playing time.
 One small, but important aspect of that is halftime.
 It's a chance for the kids to have a physical and mental break from the game, as well as the coach to give the team a few pointers with respect to their tactics and efforts.

 The official FIFA rules say halftime should not exceed 15 minutes and that is the standard by which the majority of the world plays for full-sided soccer matches.
 For youth soccer halftime is usually only 10 minutes for the older kids and only 5 minutes for the youngest aged groups of soccer players.

 The chart below show you how long a game lasts including the recommended halftime rest periods.

-I'm not a big fan of playing any overtime in youth soccer for the young kids, but that's a topic for another post.
+I'm not a big fan of playing any overtime in youth soccer for the young kids.
+Many experts feel that the emotional intensity and pressure that naturally builds in overtime situations isn't healthy, but that's a topic for another post.
 Overtime consists of two 10-minute halves if the score is tied at the end of the regular game.

 As the kids get older, with each step upward in an age group, each half of a soccer game only lengthens by 5 minutes.
 The overall time increases by 10 minutes and this difference means a significant more amount of physical effort is put forth by the player.

 Should kids younger than 4 even be paying actual soccer games?
 If so, what's the best length of a soccer game for the youngest group of players?
 Let's take a look.